actions-marketplace-validations/EPFL-ENAC_poll_cd_status/README.md

 ```
 {
-  status: "complete"/"failed"
+  status: "finished" | "error"
 }
 ```

-Script exit with 1 when status is `failed` and 0 when `complete` Exit with 1 if timeout reached before receiving `failed` or `complete` as status
+Script exit with 1 when status is `error` and 0 when `finished` Exit with 1 if timeout reached before receiving `error` or `finished` as status